Learn about the availability key for Customer Key

 - The availability key provides a high-availability capability if Microsoft 365 services are unable to reach keys hosted in Azure Key Vault due to transient errors.
 This rule only applies to Exchange Online service encryption.
 SharePoint Online, OneDrive for Business, and Teams files never use the availability key unless you explicitly instruct Microsoft to initiate the recovery process.

 Sharing the responsibility to protect your data using various protections and processes for key management ultimately reduces the risk that all keys (and therefore your data) are permanently lost or destroyed.
 Microsoft provides you with sole authority over the disablement or destruction of the availability key when you leave the service.
-By design, no one at Microsoft has access to the availability key: it is only accessible by Microsoft 365 service code.
+By design, no one at Microsoft has access to the availability key: it's only accessible by Microsoft 365 service code.

 For more information about how we secure keys, visit the Microsoft Trust Center.